 - 1 pinch of salt

 - 2 lemons (only the zest)

 - blueberries about 1 tablespoon x 15 rolls

 Instructions blueberry ricotta stuffed brioche rolls

-Put the ricotta on a sieve and let it drain for a few hours, better all night.
+- Put the ricotta on a sieve and let it drain for a few hour, even better all night.

 How to make a pattern on your rolls?

 - Deflate the dough and divide it into 15 pieces.
 Take each piece and using a rolling pin and helping yourself with some flour, roll out each piece to create an oval.
 Place a generous spoonful of blueberries on each piece of dough.